Create an effective social media plan

 There are three ways your business can benefit from being on social media, including:

-- Connecting with customers: Post updates, news, offers, and other fresh content to stay top-of-mind with your existing customers and grow your network to find new customers.
+- Connecting with customers: Post updates, news, videos, offers, and other fresh content to stay top-of-mind with your existing customers and grow your network to find new customers.

 - Building trust: When your customers share positive reviews and recommend your products and services to their social networks, it’s more influential than when you talk yourself up.